unify-mcp-sbx-1/unify-mcp-server-codespace-template/README.md

 This is a GitHub Codespaces template that automatically configures the CloudBees Unify MCP server for use with GitHub Copilot.

+## Getting Started

+**First, fork this repository** to your own GitHub organization or user account where you want to run the Codespace.
+This allows you to configure your own secrets and customize the setup as needed.

 ## Prerequisites

-Before using this template, you need to configure the following secrets in your GitHub repository or organization:
+Before using this template, you need to configure the following secrets in your forked repository or organization:

 ### Required Secrets